Dev-Vis1/Data-Mining/README.md

  ## License
  This repository is open-source and available under the [MIT License](LICENSE).
 Feel free to use, fork, and contribute!

+ ## Credits

+This repository was inspired by the following authors and resources:

+- **Marrone, Rainer**: Author of all Resources in the [Resources](#resources) folder of this Repo
+- **Open Source Contributors**: Libraries such as Scikit-learn, Pandas, and Matplotlib

  ---